 Who Needs an Accelerated RN to BSN Program?

-Any RN wants to save time and money!
+Any RN who wants to save time and money!
 Registered nurses who are already licensed and have experience in the field don't need the same level of education as regular BSN students.
-An RN to BSN program essentially gives these students credit for the nursing education they already completed in their associate's degree or diploma program.
+An RN to BSN program essentially gives these students credit for the nursing education they already completed in their associate's degree or nursing diploma program.

 But why might a registered nurse want to continue their education with a BSN degree?
-When an RN completes a BSN program, it offers them more opportunities on the job market, and allows them to draft a more attractive resume.
-Hospital systems and medical employers are increasingly preferring to hire BSN-educated RNs.
+When an RN completes a BSN program, it offers them more opportunities on the job market and allows them to draft a more attractive resume.
+Hospital systems and medical employers increasingly prefer to hire BSN-educated RNs.
 The faster this can be accomplished, the faster these nurses can leverage their new degree to take advantage of higher-paid positions and use their new education to become more accomplished RNs.
 In addition to this, holding a BSN is often a requirement for traditional graduate nursing degree programs, so if you plan to eventually continue your education, earning a BSN is a significant foundational step.

 10 Fast RN to BSN Programs